Shane (film): Reception

 Shane premiered in New York City at Radio City Music Hall on April 23, 1953, and grossed $114,000 in its four weeks there.
-In all, the film earned approximately $9 million in theater rentals from the United States and Canada.
-By one estimate, that translates into about $20 million in actual box office receipts.
+In all, the film earned about $9 million in theater rentals from the United States and Canada.
+By one estimate, that translates into about $20 million in actual box-office receipts.

 Bosley Crowther called the film a "rich and dramatic mobile painting of the American frontier".
 He continued:

 Crowther called "the concept and the presence" of Joey, the little boy played by Brandon deWilde, "key to permit[ting] a refreshing viewpoint on material that's not exactly new.
 For it's this youngster's frank enthusiasms and naive reactions that are made the solvent of all the crashing drama in A. B. Guthrie Jr.'s script."

-Woody Allen has called Shane "George Stevens' masterpiece", on his 2001 list of great American films, along with The Treasure of the Sierra Madre, White Heat, Double Indemnity, The Informer and The Hill.
+Woody Allen has called Shane "George Stevens' masterpiece", on his 2001 list of great American films, along with The Treasure of the Sierra Madre, White Heat, Double Indemnity, The Informer, and The Hill.
 Shane, he wrote, "is a great movie and can hold its own with any film, whether it's a Western or not."

-On review aggregator website Rotten Tomatoes, Shane has a 97% critical approval rating, based on 33 reviews.
+On review aggregator website Rotten Tomatoes, Shane has a 97% critical approval rating, based on 39 reviews.